Greater Cambridge Local Plan

-The Plan is at a very early stage of development and there are no confirmed proposals to build anything anywhere yet, apart from on the sites that were allocated in the adopted 2018 Local Plans for Cambridge City and South Cambridgeshire, and sites which already have planning permission.
+The Plan is at an early stage of development and there are no confirmed proposals to build anything anywhere yet, apart from on the sites that were allocated in the adopted 2018 Local Plans for Cambridge and South Cambridgeshire, and sites which already have planning permission.

-In our First Proposals we have suggested 19 new sites that we think might be suitable for additional development to meet our needs up to 2041.
-These were chosen from over 900 sites assessed by our team.
+In our First Proposals we suggested 19 new sites that we think might be suitable for additional development to meet our needs up to 2041.
+These were chosen from over 900 sites that were assessed.
 These proposed sites have no planning status yet, and will not have any status until the new Plan is adopted, which may not be until 2024 or 2025.
-You can tell us whether you think they are the right sites, as part of our First Proposals consultation.

-View a map of all the sites submitted to the Councils for possible development, as part of the Call for Sites in the early plan-making stages.
+View a map of all the sites submitted to us for possible development, as part of the Call for Sites in the early plan-making stages.